timjrobinson/pinch-to-zoom/README.md

 ## Event properties

 **clientX / clientY** - The x and y coordinates the user appears to be pinching towards.
-**deltaX / deltaY** - The total movement the user has done in each direction.
-When pinching these numbers will be positive.
-When spreading these numbers will be negative.
+**delta** - The total movement the user has done with the pinch in pixels.

 ## License